randreas/CS611-Legends/README.md

 GridMap.java		- Grid map abstract class that has number of rows and cols

+ValorMap.java		- Map class that represents the map for legends of Valor

 LegendsMap.java		- LegendsMap that extends GridMap which initializes the map itself

 PVPBattleRound.java	- pvp battle rond class for a battle between players

+Location.java		- Class that keep tracks where a unit is on the map.

 Main.java			- main java class that runs game